techidaily/site-games-able/source/_posts/elevate-your-steam-deck-with-powerful-game-launchers.md

  Once you're logged in to any of the services, you'll start seeing games appear under the**Library** tab.
 At this stage, games can be installed and will be automatically managed by the Heroic Games Launcher.
 Relevant Proton layers will be downloaded and applied to ensure compatibility.

- Even the free games offered by Epic will show up in your library, so make sure[you're grabbing those freebies from the Epic Games Launcher](https://www.makeuseof.com/how-to-get-free-games-on-the-epic-games-store/) if you're not already.
+ Even the free games offered by Epic will show up in your library, so make sure [you're grabbing those freebies from the Epic Games Launcher](https://www.makeuseof.com/how-to-get-free-games-on-the-epic-games-store/) if you're not already.

  One last change you'll want to make is to head into**Settings** and enable**Add games to Steam Automatically** .